top of page

 CLOSING THE LOOP ON FOOD WASTE

 Mother nature reveres all shapes and sizes--encouraging farmers and chefs to do the same.
-At Tomat, we challenge ourselves to use or repurpose every part of the vegetable, animal, and distillate.
-Here are some of the ways we work to close our own loop on food waste:
+At Tomat, we challenge ourselves to celebrate and repurpose every part of the vegetable, animal, and distillate.
+There are no single-use plastics in our kitchen.
+Wherever we can, we dehydrate, freeze, ferment, pickle and preserve to extend the life of our produce.

 Single line drawing of tomato logo